 “You’d be surprised.
 She can be sweet when she wants to.”

 “Of course,” I said, standing and pointedly not looking back.
-My dress was nearly dry, but I reeked of vodka, which was not exuding the young professional vibe I’d been going for.
+My dress was nearly dry, but I reeked of whisky, which was not exuding the young professional vibe I’d been aiming for.
 “It was nice meeting you, but I have to get back to work.”

 “Oh, there you are,” she called to me, Uncle Oscar by her side.
 “I’ve been looking everywhere for you.
 I explained what happened to Mr. Belvida, and we both agree that its best if you call it a night.”

-I looked over at him for some sign that this was a joke, but he just gave me a look that said “better luck next time, kiddo” before excusing himself from the conversation.
+I looked over at him for some sign that this was a joke, but he just gave me a look that said “better luck next time, kiddo."

 “I think Marjorie is right, kiddo,” Uncle Oscar said, looking back.
 “Just enjoy the night and start back on your work Monday.”
 In his eyes, maybe he must have thought he was helping, but ending now would be a big setback for everything that I’d worked for.